Edineț District: Geography

-In the central western part of district covers a strip of coral, which called toltre.
-They are composed of limestone organogenous formed on the bottom of former Sarmatian sea having an age of 15–20 million years.
-In now coming to the surface like massive reefs with maximum height of 80–100 meters.
-In these rocks are many caves that served as shelter for Stone Age man.
+In the central-western part of the district, a strip of coral is exposed, locally called toltre.
+These formations are composed of organogenic limestone, formed on the bottom of the former Sarmatian Sea, and date back 15–20 million years.
+Today, they rise from the surface as massive reefs reaching a maximum height of 80–100 meters.
+Many caves in these rocks served as shelters for Stone Age humans.

 Fauna

-The fauna is characteristic of both Eastern Europe and the central ones is represented by: fox, deer, boar, raccoon dog, ferret, rabbit.
-Rarely marten, wolf, wild cat.
+The fauna of the district is characteristic of both Eastern and Central Europe.
+It includes species such as the fox, deer, boar, raccoon dog, ferret, and rabbit.
+More rarely, the marten, wolf, and wildcat can be found.

-Of birds: woodpecker, tit, cuckoo, starling, sparrow.
-Rarely quail, partridges and marsh hawk.
+Among bird species, common ones include the woodpecker, tit, cuckoo, starling, and sparrow, while the quail, partridge, and marsh harrier are encountered less frequently.